esphome/esphome-docs/components/climate/ir_climate.rst

     :width: 60.0%

 There is a growing list of compatible units.
-If your unit is not listed below you can fill a feature request so it will be added.
+If your unit is not listed below you can fill a feature request so it will be added (see FAQ).

 +------------------------+---------------------+----------------------+
 | Name                   | Platform name       |  Supports receiver   |